 Better alignment around supply chain issues both within the company and among customers, suppliers, distributors, manufacturing and the rest of the partners is needed.
 In particular, when suppliers work to understand customer needs, they can work to help reduce excessive inventory.
-Supplier and project portals, EDI transactions and other capabilities of supply chain management software can help.
+Supplier and project portals, Electronic Data Interchange (EDI) transactions and other capabilities of supply chain management software can help.

 Use better forecasting and visibility tools.

-A wide range of software helps enable more accurate forecasts and visibility into what is happening along the supply chain to respond more quickly.
-Just a few of these include demand sensing software, forecasting software, inventory optimization software and tools that use analytics (especially predictive analytics), artificial intelligence (AI) and Internet of Things (IoT) connectivity.
+A wide range of software helps enable more accurate demand forecasts and visibility into what is happening along the supply chain.
+These include demand sensing software, forecasting software, inventory optimization software and tools that use analytics (especially predictive analytics), artificial intelligence (AI) and Internet of Things (IoT) connectivity.

 Explore a demand-driven approach to supply chain management.